WeirauchLab/pathogen_ncd/README.md

 ## Feedback

-Please report any issues with the code in our [GitHub issue tracker][gi].

-With other questions, you may contact [Dr. Matthew Weirauch][matt] via email.
+Please contact [Dr. Matthew Weirauch][matt] via email with any questions or concerns.

 ## Contributors